supahcraig/redpanda_basics/Deploying Red Panda/bare_metal.md

 From each broker, test the kafka api as well as the admin api:

 ```
+rpk cluster health
 rpk cluster info
 rpk topics list
 ```

-Both commands should return results, indicating you have connectivity to both endpoints.
+All those commands should return results, indicating you have connectivity to both endpoints.